 What if things go wrong?

+Nothing.
+Glitches happen.
+They happen to everyone.
+It happens because researchers work with different prototypes, recording devices, and software.
 Speak honestly.
-Tell your participant you need to fix something or deal with an issue, but not at the expense of their time.
-Always keep to the agreed-upon time.
-If the glitch causes a major setback, politely ask the participant if they have a bit more time.
+Tell your participants you need to fix something or deal with an issue, but not at the expense of their time.
+Always stick to the pre-agreed time.
+If any glitch causes a major setback, politely ask participants if they have more time.

 Brace yourself.
-These typical examples show what can go wrong in a user test and how to set them right:
+These typical examples show what can go wrong in a user test and how to set them right.